-Dermalogica is sold on Amazon, which is a more objective resource for customer reviews in our opinion than a brand's website.
-Their most-reviewed product on Amazon is the Daily Microfoliant Exfoliator, which has an average review rating of 4.6 out of 5 stars.
+The brand's most-reviewed product on Amazon is currently Daily Microfoliant Exfoliator, with over 9,000 total reviews and an average review rating of 4.6 out of 5 stars.

-The top positive review from a verified purchaser comes from a user named “AMJ” who claims the product is effective:
+The top positive review from a verified purchaser comes from a user named “AMJ” who gives the product a 5/5 star rating, and claims it's effective:

 “I’ve not been happy with my facial exfoliating attempts of late.
 I bought this after reading a review that apologized for it being worth the money.
 Well…..it is!
 One use made my skin feel so much smoother and better!
 I’m looking forward to seeing the results of more use.”

-The top negative review from a verified purchaser is written by a user named “Jessica” who claims that the product is a waste of money:
+The top negative review from a verified purchaser is written by a user named “Jessica” who gives the product a 1/5 star rating, and claims it's a waste of money: